GreatCowBASIC/Help/output/md/setup_an_avrisp_mkii_or_usbtinyisp_for_attiny10_chip_under_windows.md

-Now you are ready to upload your first program to an ATTINY10
+Now you are ready to upload your first program to an ATTINY10.

-For more information programming review these resources:
+For more information on programming, review these resources:

 ``` literallayout
 A guide http://gcbasic.sourceforge.net/library/Programming_an_Attiny10_with_AVRISP_mkII_and_AVR_Studio_5.pdf[here]